emsilver987/CS_450_Phase_2/docs/security/SECURITY.md

 4. **Trivy Scan (`trivy-scan`)**:
    - Caches the vulnerability DB.
    - Produces `trivy-results.sarif` (filesystem scan ignoring unfixed CVEs).
-   - Uploads SARIF to GitHub’s Security tab and as a downloadable artifact.
+   - Uploads SARIF to GitHub's Security tab and as a downloadable artifact.
    - Installs `jq` and fails the job when any High/Critical items are present.

 ### Where to Find Reports